 - The muscle wasting – cachexia, caused by cancers, is also shown to be improved by the use of EGCG.
 (12)

 Garlic has been in use for medicinal and culinary purposes for over 7000 years.
+It’ also has breast cancer prevention properties.
 It is believed to have antibacterial, antiviral and antifungal activity.
 The active ingredient in garlic is allicin, in addition to other components, which has antibiotic and antifungal activity.

 - Freshly extracts of crushed garlics have shown to stop the growth of breast cancer cells and altered their structure.
 (13)

 - The cancer protective effects of garlic are shown to be a result of their oil soluble sulfur containing ingredients.
 (14)

 - Garlic extract had a toxic effect on the breast cancer cells when tested in an experiment.
 (15)